Jersey Joe Walcott: Walcott vs Louis

+Now the top contender, Walcott fought heavyweight champion Joe Louis on December 5, 1947.
+At 33 years of age Walcott broke the record as the oldest man to fight for the world heavyweight title, although he was only four months older than Louis at the time.
+At this point, Louis had been champion for over ten years and this would be his 24th title defense.

-On December 5, 1947, he fought Joe Louis, at thirty-three years of age breaking the record as the oldest man to fight for the world heavyweight title.
-Despite dropping Louis in round one and again in round four, he lost a 15-round split decision.
-Most ringside observers and boxing writers felt Walcott deserved the win; a debate ensued, and sportswriters carried the topic throughout America.
+Walcott fought very well, dropping Louis in round one and again in round four, but lost a highly controversial 15-round split decision.
+Most boxing writers felt Walcott deserved the win; a debate ensued, and sportswriters carried the topic throughout America.
 The lone official to vote for Walcott, referee Ruby Goldstein, was cast as a hero.
 Letters and telegrams poured in to the Goldstein household, praising his judgment.
 There was talk of an investigation being assembled for rule revisions in judging.
 Louis went into seclusion for a couple of days, then quieted dissent with the following: "I know Ruby.
 He calls them as he sees them and that should be good enough for anybody."

 What controversy remained was the kind that builds the gate, and Jersey Joe was rightfully granted a rematch on June 25, 1948.
-Though dropped again, this time in the third, Louis prevailed by a knockout in round 11.
-The bout was the first closed-circuit telecast (CCTV) sports broadcast, distributed via theatre television.
+The heavily anticipated fight proved to also be competitive.
+Walcott dropped Louis once again, this time in the third round, but Louis went on to rally, and ultimately prevailed, scoring a knockout in round 11.
+The bout was Louis' record 25th and final title defense before announcing his first retirement.
+The rematch was also the world's first closed-circuit telecast (CCTV) sports broadcast, distributed via theatre television.

 Walcott vs Charles

-On June 22 of 1949, Walcott got another chance to become world heavyweight champion when he and Ezzard Charles met for the title left vacant by Louis.
-However, Charles prevailed, winning by decision in 15 rounds.
-Walcott, disappointed but eager to see his dream of being a champion come true, went on, and in 1950 he won four of his five bouts, including a third-round knockout of future world light heavyweight champion Harold Johnson.
+On June 22, 1949, Walcott got another chance to become a world champion when he faced the highly skilled Ezzard Charles for the NBA heavyweight title left vacant by Louis.
+Charles prevailed, winning a unanimous decision over 15 rounds.
+Walcott, disappointed but eager to see his dream of being a champion come true, fought on, and in 1950 he won four of his five bouts, including a third-round knockout of future world light heavyweight champion Harold Johnson.